Topic Four

 Warm-up Activity

-Many educators have had experiences with children/students whom they found to be challenging.
+Many educators have had experiences with children who they found to be challenging.
 Sometimes the challenges are attributed to the characteristics of the students alone.
 However, we know that many aspects of the environment contribute to the success of students in the classroom or early years’ program.
-In this activity, students can reflect on their experiences and the challenges that they have had in creating or participating in inclusive environments.
-Through sharing their experiences, ask your students to identify key aspects of the inclusive environments that they feel contribute to the success of children/students.
+In this activity, students can reflect on their experiences and the challenges that they have had in creating or participating in programs that aim to be inclusive.
+Through sharing their experiences, ask your students to identify key aspects of the environments and relationships that they feel contribute to radical inclusion of children, educators and families.

 Discussion Questions